jpgenari/gaming-buddies/README.md

   - A new div element was created inside the first div and the padding was applied to the enclosed div, making the padding to contained inside the parent div and respecting its size.

 - __Google Maps iframe__
-  - When running HTML checker W3C validator, the solution applied to make the iframe dynamic by applying its width and height to 100% - in order to force it to fit its div wraper - an error returned where % values were not valid.
+  - When running HTML checker W3C validator, the solution applied to make the iframe dynamic by applying its width and height to 100% - in order to force it to fit its div wrapper - an error returned where % values were not valid.
   - Before applying the value 100% it had been tried to remove values from HTML and apply CSS rules, which did not work.
 After extra online research, the article [How to Create a Full-screen iFrame with 100% Height](https://www.tutorialrepublic.com/faq/how-to-create-a-full-screen-iframe-with-100-percent-height.php#:~:text=You%20can%20simply%20set%20the,height%20and%20width%20of%20100%25.) showed a solution which fixed the bug.

     ```